pulumi/docs/content/docs/reference/pkg/gcp/compute/forwardingrule.md

 ### Outputs

 All [input](#inputs) properties are implicitly available as output properties.
-Additionally, the ForwardingRule resource produces the following computed outputs.
+Additionally, the ForwardingRule resource produces the following output properties:

-The following output properties are available: